A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Introduction

 \subsection{Background}

-Partial differential equations posed on complex evolving domains arise in numerous settings such as surfactant transport on fluid interfaces, receptor ligand dynamics on cell surfaces and phase separation on dissolving alloy surfaces \citep{DecEllKor15, EllRanVen15, BarGarNur15}.
-Numerical approaches to solve these problems include surface finite elements, implicit surface formulations, diffuse interface approximations, trace finite elements and unfitted finite elements.
-See the works of \citet{Dzi88, DziEll07, DecDziEll09, DziEll10, DecEllRan14, OlsReu16, BurHanLar16} and the review of \citet{DziEll13}.
+Partial differential equations posed on complex evolving domains arise in numerous settings such as surfactant transport on fluid interfaces, receptor ligand dynamics on cell surfaces and phase separation on dissolving alloy surfaces \citep{DecEllKor15, EllRanVen15, BarGarNur15, AlpEllTer17, TorMilArr19, ZimTosLan19}.
+Numerical approaches to solve these problems include surface finite elements, implicit surface formulations, diffuse interface approximations, trace finite elements, unfitted finite elements, finite volume schemes and mesh free methods.
+See the works of \citet{Dzi88, DziEll07, DecDziEll09, DziEll10, DecEllRan14, DecSty18, OlsReu16, BurHanLar16, LehOlsXu18, LehOls19, GieMul14, DecEllMiu19, SucKuh19} and the review of \citet{DziEll13}.

+The problem of solving parabolic problems in evolving bulk domains has been studied for many years.
+In particular, we mention the ALE (arbitrary Lagrangian-Eulerian) approach first proposed by \citet{Hirt1974} in the context of finite difference methods and by \citet{Donea1982,Hughes1981} for finite element methods.
+Analysis of a similar problem considering both spatial and temporal discretisation is given by \citet{BadCod06,BofGas04,ForNob99,ForNob04,Gas01,Nob01,GawLew15}.
+The analysis by \citet{Bonito2013a,Bonito2013} provides optimal order convergence for a discrete Galerkin in time approach.

+The study of finite element methods for partial differential equations posed on surfaces started with the seminal work of \citet{Dzi88}.
+Evolving surface finite elements were introduced and analysed for an advection diffusion equation posed on evolving surfaces by \citet{DziEll07, DziEll12, DziEll13}.
+In these works optimal error bounds were proved for piecewise linear finite elements on triangulated surface evolved using the normal and advective velocity.
+In this work we consider a more general parabolic equation on surfaces and discretisations which cover the case of higher-order schemes \citep{Hei05,Dem09,Kov18} and arbitrary Lagrangian-Eulerian methods \citep{EllSty12,EllVen15}.
+The discretisations presented in this paper can be combined with different time stepping schemes \citep{DziLubMan11,DziEll12,LubManVen13,KovPow18} to provide a fully discrete scheme.
+We also mention the analysis of \citet{KovLiLub17} who study a diffusion equation on the surface which drives the a priori unknown evolution of the surface.

+Our abstract approach will be applied to equations posed on evolving bulk domains and coupled bulk surface systems.
+See the work of \citet{EllRan13, GroOlsReu14-pp, BurHanLar16} for approaches to stationary surface problems. \citet{KovLub17} extended the results for piecewise linear elements to a coupled bulk-surface system.
+The functional analytic setting will be the product of spaces over the bulk domain, $\Omega(t)$, and the surface, $\Gamma(t)$.